FrostLucker/robot-mini-game/Readme.md

 Basic behavior of this app are:
- I have three layers of app
+There are three layers of app
- 1) Models (Toys and children)
+ * Models (Toys and children)
- 2) Controller that rule toy in our case it is robot
+ * Controller that rule toy in our case it is robot
- 3) Game , control console inputs and send command to controller
+ * Game , control console inputs and send command to controller